 We use base salaries to recognize the experience, skills, knowledge and responsibilities required of all our employees, including our named executive officers.
 Base salaries are reviewed annually, typically in connection with our annual performance review process, and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance and experience.
-Our named executive officers' 2020 and 2019 annual base salaries are described below under "-Employment Arrangements with Our Named Executive Officers".
+For 2021, each of Ms. Brainard and Messrs.
+Hallal, Sinha, Van Beek and Melian were entitled to receive an annual base salary of \$584,000, \$584,000, \$425,000, and \$553,000, respectively.